-We strive to impart the doctrine of the Catholic faith in our classrooms by using methods that will engage our students & encourage them to connect the Catholic faith to their own lives.
+We strive to impart the doctrine of the Catholic faith in our teaching by using methods that will engage our students & encourage them to connect the Catholic faith to their own lives.
 We teach the youth in our program how to pray and why prayer is important.
 We open the Scriptures with them and hope to imbue in them a love for God's word.
 We spend time teaching the doctrine of the Catholic faith and using examples and activities that reinforce these teachings.

 The name of catechesis was given to the whole of the efforts within the Church to make disciples, to help people to believe that Jesus is the Son of God...and to educate and instruct them in this life and thus build up the Body of Christ.
 (Catechesi Tradendae #1).

-For a schedule of our yearly classes, please click here – Calendar 2015 - 2016
+For a schedule of our yearly classes, please click here – Calendar 2019-2020

-Faith concepts in Grade 1 include teachings on the Bible as God's word, the love of God our Father as Creator.
+The kindergarten/grade 1 combined class focuses on the first stories of Jesus.
+They share the Gospel aloud in class by participating in activities that reinforce the Gospel message.
+We expand on this by including teachings on the Bible as God's word, and the love of God our Father as Creator.
 We also teach the children about Jesus, God's own son who came into the world to save us, and about Mary, the Mother of God.
 The children learn also about our great helper, the Holy Spirit.
 They learn about how Jesus founded the Church.
 They are introduced to the Holy Mass and the sacraments.
-They also learn the importance of prayer and work on practising prayers in class.
+They also learn the importance of prayer and work on practicing prayers in class.

 In Grade 2 we focus on the covenants God has made with His people throughout salvation history.
 We see the story of God's love and fidelity poured out through the ages leading up to his death on the cross.
-The children learn about grace, sin, mercy and forgiveness as they prepare for the sacrament of Reconciliation.
+The children learn about grace, sin, mercy and forgiveness as they prepare for the Sacrament of Reconciliation.
 They also focus on the Mass, the signs and symbols and the real transformation of bread & wine into the Body and Blood of Jesus.
 They learn the different parts of the Mass and how to prepare for Mass and how to receive Jesus in the Eucharist.

 The Grade 3 class focuses more deeply on the Scriptures as God's word speaking to us.
 They learn about God the Father, Creator of all things, and how Jesus Christ was sent by God the Father to save us from sin.
 They explore more deeply Jesus' life on earth and his ministry, his miracles and his teachings.
-They are inspired by the lives of the saints which they read about in class as examples of people who have given themselves complete to God.
+They are inspired by the lives of the saints which they read about in class as examples of people who have given themselves completely to God.
 They learn about the Liturgical year and the sacraments.

 In Grade 4 we deepen further in the concepts already covered in previous years and talk more about the theological virtues and the gifts of the Holy Spirit.
 We also teach about the life of grace, the ten commandments, and making moral choices.